Big Brother 11 (American season): Summary

 Following Ronnie's eviction, HouseGuests competed in the "Say what?"
 Head of Household competition.
 For this competition, HouseGuests were asked true or false questions about fan-submitted messages they had heard the previous night; an incorrect answer resulted in elimination, and the last HouseGuest remaining was the winner.
 Chima was the winner.
 On Day 34, HouseGuests competed in "The Goods" luxury competition.
 For this competition, actor Jeremy Piven entered the house to inform the HouseGuests of the competition.
-The HouseGuests split into teams and were required to fill a station wagon with various items that were worth different numbers of points; the team would only earn a point for the items they successfully fit into their car, and the team with the most points would earn the right to see the film The Goods.
+The HouseGuests split into teams and were required to fill a station wagon with various items that were worth different numbers of points; the team would only earn a point for the items they fit into their car, and the team with the most points would earn the right to see the film The Goods.
 The team of Chima, Jordan, Jessie, Natalie, and Russell won the competition, meaning Jeff, Kevin, Lydia, and Michele were the Have-Nots for the week.
-Later that day, Chima chose to nominate Lydia and Russell for eviction.
+Later that day, Chima nominated Lydia and Russell for eviction.
 When picking players for the Power of Veto competition, Jeff, Kevin, and Natalie were selected to compete; Michele was selected to host.
 On Day 35, HouseGuests competed in the "BB Farm" Power of Veto competition.
-For this competition, HouseGuests were required to reach through a fence and attempt to get twelve eggs from the opposite side of the fence to them; the first HouseGuest to successfully get twelve eggs would win the Power of Veto.
-Kevin was the winner of the Power of Veto.
-On Day 37, Kevin chose not to use the Power of Veto on either nominee.
-On Day 40, Jeff chose to use the Coup d'État, thus overthrowing Head of Household Chima.
-He chose to remove both Lydia and Russell from the block, replacing them with Jessie and Natalie.
+For this competition, HouseGuests reached through a fence and attempted to get twelve eggs from the opposite side of the fence to them; the first HouseGuest to get twelve eggs would win the Power of Veto.
+Kevin was the winner.
+On Day 37, Kevin chose not to use the Power of Veto.
+On Day 40, Jeff used the Coup d'État, thus overthrowing Head of Household Chima.
+He removed Lydia and Russell from the block, replacing them with Jessie and Natalie.
 Due to using the Coup d'État, Jeff was ineligible to vote during this eviction, as was Chima.
 Jessie then became the fifth HouseGuest to be evicted from the house in a vote of three to two.
 He became the first member of the Jury of Seven.